-British citizens resident in the UK and travelling on a British passport are entitled to limited subsidised health services from Medicare Australia for medically necessary treatment while visiting Australia.
+UK residents travelling on a British passport are entitled to limited subsidised health services from Medicare Australia for emergency medical treatment.
 In-patient and outpatient public hospital treatment is given free of charge or at a minimal cost.
-This does not cover pre-existing conditions, or treatment that does not require prompt attention.
+This does not cover pre-existing conditions or treatment that does not require prompt attention.
 Renal dialysis is included but you must arrange this before leaving the UK.
 Contact your NHS renal unit for further details.
-Further information from the FCO or NHS You should check Medicare Australia for further details.
+Further information from the FCO or NHS.
+You should also check Medicare Australia for further details.

 Other exclusions under the reciprocal agreement include pharmaceuticals when not a hospital in-patient, use of ambulance services and medical evacuations.
 This can be very expensive – with reported cases exceeding £100,000 for medical evacuations to the UK.
 Make sure you have adequate medical travel insurance for Australia to cover the cost of any medical treatment abroad and repatriation.